 - Make use of existing international partners: ITC, FEMA, Universities, UN-SPIDER

 Mozambique is exposed to weather-related hazards such as floods, droughts, and storms, which include tropical cyclones.
 As much as 25% of the population is at risk from natural hazards.
 The National Institute of Disaster Management (INGC) and UNDP Mozambique requested UN-SPIDER to carry out a Technical Advisory Mission from 8 to 12 October 2012.
-The key objectives of the mission were to assess national capacity and to evaluate existing disaster and risk reduction activities, policies and plans with regard to the use of space-based technologies and to facilitate access of national institutions to space-based information to support tasks contemplated in the full cycle of disaster management.
+The key objectives of the mission were to assess national capacity and to evaluate existing disaster and risk reduction activities, policies and plans with regard to the use of space-based technologies and to facilitate access of national institutions to to support tasks contemplated in the full cycle of disaster management.

 Mon, 08/10/2012 to Fri, 12/10/2012